dashiellmassey/dashiellmassey.github.io/_pages/research.md

 <br>
 <br>

 Centromeres are large, repetitive stretches of DNA that serve a critical structural role during cell division: the centromere is the attachment point for the mitotic spindle, which physically pulls the replicated sister chromatids apart into two daughter cells.
-Because of their repetitive sequence content, it is difficult to study their replication timing by sequencing.
+Because of this repetitive sequence content, it is difficult to study centromere replication timing by sequencing.
 However, in collaboration with the <a href = "https://smolka.wicmb.cornell.edu/" target="_blank" rel="noopener noreferrer">Smolka lab</a>, we showed that the centromeric model sequences included in the hg38 reference genome, coupled with paired-end sequencing, were sufficient to generate provisional replication-timing profiles for the majority of human chromosomes.
-In contrast to other heterochromatin (which replicates late in S phase), we find the centromeres replicate in mid-S phase and that their replication timing varies more between cell lines than other regions.
+In contrast to other heterochromatin (which replicates late in S phase), we find the centromeres replicate in mid-S phase and that centromeric replication timing is hyper-variable between cell lines, relative to other genomic regions.
 <a href="https://doi.org/10.3390/genes10040269" target="_blank" rel="noopener noreferrer">Read the paper in <i>Genes</i>. <i class='fa fa-link fa-lg'></i></a>